jhvanderschee/hugocodex/content/getting-started.md

 ```

 Put this code in a file called 'list.html' and store it in your 'layouts/_defaults' folder, next to your 'single.html'.
-Your file tree wuill now look like this:
+Your file tree will now look like this:

 ```
 ../hugo_starter/